 Intravenous fluids are critical to any anesthesia.
 This is one of the IV pumps that we use.

 The induction is the time that the patient goes from being fully awake to fully anesthetized and is one of the riskiest parts of the procedure.
 To minimize the risks, it is important to induce the patient quickly.
 This allows rapid control of breathing and minimizes the time spent in the excitement phase of anesthesia which is physiologically taxing and dangerous.
 Induction via intramuscular injection or "boxing down" or "masking down" generally take longer and are more stressful and dangerous.

 An Endotracheal Tube

 When animals are under anesthesia, they lose their gag reflex.
 If they vomit while under they can potentially aspirate stomach contents into the lungs which is life-threatening.
 An endotracheal tube prevents this from happening.
 The tube also allows anesthetic and oxygen to be administered more easily.
-You will see an orange endotracheal tube in the part of video that shows what we don't do.
+You will see an orange endotracheal tube in the part of our anesthesia video that shows what we don't do.
 These old style tubes are more likely to cause a tear in the trachea.
 We don't use them.

 A Gas Anesthetic

 Because it does not need to be metabolized by the body and because the dosage can be adjusted very quickly, gas anesthetics are generally considered the safest for the patient.